hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ### Available settings

-A number of settings are available to configure and tune your installation.
-They are summarized below; it is expected the user will have completed a manual installation first and already be familiar with the nature of these parameters from the settings screen.
+The settings available to configure your installation are summarized below.
+It is expected the user will have completed a manual installation first and will already be familiar with the nature of these parameters from the settings screen.

-The following apply to every installation:
+The following settings apply to every installation:

-- `hostname` — (Required) this is the hostname you will use to access your installation
+- `hostname` — (Required) The hostname you will use to access your installation.
-- `installation_type` — (Required) one of `poc` or `production`
+- `installation_type` — (Required) One of `poc` or `production`.
 - `enc_password` — Set the [encryption password](/docs/enterprise/private/encryption-password.html) for the install
-- `capacity_concurrency` — number of concurrent plans and applies; defaults to `10`
+- `capacity_concurrency` — number of concurrent plans and applies; defaults to `10`.
-- `capacity_memory` — The maximum amount of memory (in megabytes) that a Terraform plan or apply can use on the system; defaults to `256`
+- `capacity_memory` — The maximum amount of memory (in megabytes) that a Terraform plan or apply can use on the system; defaults to `256`.
-- `enable_metrics_collection` — whether PTFE's [internal metrics collection](./monitoring.html#internal-monitoring) should be enabled; defaults to true
+- `enable_metrics_collection` — Whether PTFE's [internal metrics collection](./monitoring.html#internal-monitoring) should be enabled; defaults to `true`.
-- `iact_subnet_list` - A comma separated list of CIDR masks that configure the ability to retrieve the IACT from outside the host.
+- `iact_subnet_list` - A comma-separated list of CIDR masks that configure the ability to retrieve the [IACT](./automating-initial-user.html) from outside the host.
 For example: 10.0.0.0/24.
 If not set, no subnets can retrieve the IACT.
-- `iact_subnet_time_limit` - The time limit that requests from the subnets listed can request the IACT, as measured from the instance creation in minutes; defaults to 60.
+- `iact_subnet_time_limit` - The time limit that requests from the subnets listed can request the [IACT](./automating-initial-user.html), as measured from the instance creation in minutes; defaults to 60.
-- `extra_no_proxy` — (Optional) when configured to use a proxy, a `,` (comma) separated list of hosts to exclude from proxying.
+- `extra_no_proxy` — (Optional) When configured to use a proxy, a `,` (comma) separated list of hosts to exclude from proxying.
 Please note that this list does not support whitespace characters.
 For example: `127.0.0.1,tfe.myapp.com,myco.github.com`.
-- `ca_certs` — (Optional) custom certificate authority (CA) bundle.
+- `ca_certs` — (Optional) Custom certificate authority (CA) bundle.
 JSON does not allow raw newline characters, so replace any newlines in the data with `\n`.
 For instance:

   ```